mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I am starting to get bored but still pulling through the day with a little more than one hour of coding.
 I guess the fact that I am currently also coding at work has an affect on this.
 It makes me just want to rest after work with some relaxing activity.
 I can't wait for the weekend to wind down a little bit.

 **Link to work:** None

+### Day 29: February 12, 2021

+**Today's Progress**:
+* 87% done on TOD
+* Finish all JavaScript Exercises from The Odin Project

+**Thoughts:** It was definitely the tasks from work that made me tired and bored yesterday.
+Because today I enjoyed it quite a lot and finished all the exercises that were offered by TOD.
+I feel more confident about my abilities now.
+I am excited to start the last project of Foundations path tomorrow.

+**Link to work:** None